 - Give ideas for actions to increase the diversity of the people who work with TCDD.

-- Work to make positive changes that will help people with disabilities to have more control over their lives.
+- Work to make positive changes that will help people with I/DD to have more control over their lives.

 - Provide contact information for people who are interested in further developing their leadership skills, taking active roles in public policy advocacy, and/or applying to serve as a TCDD Council member.